 Hallie Q. Brown Community Archive

-The Hallie Q. Brown Community Center (HQB) Archive Project is a collaborative initiative that will serve as the hub of cultural and historical exchange for one of the Midwest’s most important loci of African American history.
+The Hallie Q. Brown Community Archive is a collaborative initiative that will serve as the hub of cultural and historical exchange for one of the Midwest’s most important loci of African American history.
 HQB is one of the lodestars for Black communities in the region, providing social space, services, educational and cultural support for St. Paul’s Black residents.